splunk/public-o11y-docs/gdi/get-data-in/application/zero-code-overview.rst

 How does zero-code instrumentation differ from automatic discovery and configuration?
 -----------------------------------------------------------------------------------------

 Automatic discovery and zero-code instrumentation have similar capabilities but are separate features.
-Both automatic discovery and zero-code instrumentation can instrument applications without requiring you to modify application code, but they differ in several key details.
+Both automatic discovery and zero-code instrumentation detect telemetry data and send it to Splunk Observability Cloud, but they differ in several key details.

 See the following table for key differences between the automatic discovery and zero-code instrumentation: